Japan has reopened!

 They can see small details in your application

-Some people got denied because of their COE’s.
-Here are some contents in your COE that will make your visa rejected:
+Some people got denied because of their certificates.
+Here are some contents on your COE or Bank Certificate that will make your visa rejected:

-- Your job details do not match on your ITR or Application Form
+- Your job details do not match your ITR or Application Form

-- No company detailed information in the header such as address, email address and contact number
+- No company detailed information in the header such as an address, email address and contact number

-Make sure all documents are accurate and parallel to the application form you will submit such as:
+Make sure all documents are accurate and match to the application form you will submit such as:

-- Business license and permits should be under your name
+- Business licenses and permits should be under your name

-- Employer must be the one written in your ITR
+- The employer must be the one written in your ITR

 - Absence of supporting documents